casper-network/docs/DEVELOPERS.md

 # Casper Documentation Developer Guide

 If you want to add new content or make structural updates to the documentation, follow this guide.
+Also, read the [Writing Style Guide](./writing-style-guide.md).

 ## Technology Stack